jsdw/jsdw.github.io/content/posts/rust-futures-tokio/index.md

 let byte_future = ByteFuture(io::stdin());
 ```

-The nice thing about implementing the `Future` yourself is that you have complete control over things like buffering, errors and such.
+The nice thing about implementing the Future yourself is that you have complete control over things like buffering and error handling.
 You can also replace `poll_read` with any similar `poll_x` method you find to create a Future that resolves when it returns something.

-How does anything know when to call `poll` again if `NotReady` is returned?
-It is assumed that the `poll_read` method called inside it will notify the Task containing this future (a Task is just a future that has been handed off to `tokio` to be run) once it's ready to be tried again.
-Without this, the `poll` method would never be called again, so if you return `NotReady`, it should be because an inner `poll_x` method also returned `NotReady`, so you can be sure that something will try again.
-Another offshoot of this is that it is assumed that `poll_x` methods are called in the context of a running Task so that they can notify the task when it needs to try again.
-In other words, don't use any `poll` method outside of a Future.
+It's important to note that the `poll` method on a future will only be called when something notifies the current Task (just the term given to a future that's been handed back to Tokio to be executed) that it can make progress.
+This means that if your Future implementation returns `NotReady`, it must be because either:

+- The underlying `poll_x` method did (and so *it* will have arranged to wake the Task up when needed)
+- You arrange to wake the Task up yourself.

+If neither of these are true, the task will never resume and your Future will therefore never be polled again, and never finish.

-One step less verbose is using the `futures::future::poll_fn` helper function, which transforms any poll method into an ad-hoc future on the fly, without the need for custom types and such.
+One step less verbose than implementing your own Future is using the `futures::future::poll_fn` helper function, which transforms any poll method into an ad-hoc future on the fly, without the need for custom types and such.
 This achieves the same as above, reading from `stdin`:

 ```rust
 let byte_future = future::poll_fn(move || {